Berlime/alterego2/content/posts/jet-engine.md

 In this section, the goal is to be able to select Internal Pages URL dynamically from a CPT's meta-field.

-1. Create a post query like in the screen shot.
+1. Create a post query like in the screenshot.

 ![screenshot](/images/queryPostMetaData.avif)

-2. Then in your CPT meta-field:
+2. Then in your CPT meta-field: Define the Value Field and Label Field

 ![screenshot](images/queryPostMetaData2.avif)